Armitage87/smax/README.md

   - Full support for tenant operations
   - Support of administration methods
-  - Full support of Suite Admin operation and maintenence
+  - Full support of Suite Admin operation and maintenance

 You can also:
   - Automate SMAX using this package